 In the past, we separately installed batteries, mains chargers, DC-DC chargers, solar regulators, and isolators along with the necessary fuses, switches, monitors and all the other gear we needed and did our best to ensure that they would all work together.
 It was complicated and messy and, all too frequently, they wouldn’t, which would mean lots of head scratching to try to work out what had gone wrong.

-Then came integrated power management systems (PMS), also called Battery Management Systems, which included all or most of those functions in one unit, designed to work seamlessly to maximise the performance of our battery setups.
+Then came integrated power management systems, also called Battery Management Systems, which included all or most of those functions in one unit, designed to work seamlessly to maximise the performance of our battery setups.

 BMPRO range of power management systems

-BMPRO’s range of power management systems is designed to suit a variety of purposes.
-These are not generally available ‘over the counter’ and should be installed at manufacture, so talk to your RV’s manufacturer or BMPRO to determine which unit is best suited to your needs.
+BMPRO’s range of caravan battery and power management systems is designed to suit a variety of purposes.
+These are not generally available ‘over the counter’ and should be installed by professionals, so talk to your RV’s manufacturer or BMPRO to determine which unit is best suited to your needs.

 The BatteryPlus35 range by BMPRO are all 35A systems, designed to suit particular requirements:

-- BatteryPlus35HA – high-amp PMS designed for high amperage battery charging and is lithium capable; includes 12V 35A power supply, 30A multi-stage DC and solar MPPT charger (420W, 30A, 25V maximum input); multiple battery protection features; fully equipped to charge deep cycle batteries; 12 x 10A and 2 x I5A DC outputs; automotive standard electronic resettable fuses; designed to communicate with innovative accessories such as the Trek display and monitoring units.
+BatteryPlus35HA – high-amp caravan power management system designed for high amperage battery charging and is lithium capable; includes 12V 35A power supply, 30A multi-stage DC and solar MPPT charger (420W, 30A, 25V maximum input); multiple battery protection features; fully equipped to charge deep cycle batteries; 12 x 10A and 2 x I5A DC outputs; automotive standard electronic resettable fuses; designed to communicate with innovative accessories such as the Trek3, RVView2 and Odyssey monitors / Odyssey app.

-BMPRO also has a range of J35 Power Management System units for lead acid batteries, which have been designed specifically to suit the Jayco range of caravans and motorhomes.
+BMPRO also has a range of J35 Power Management System units for deep cycle batteries, which have been designed specifically to suit the Jayco range of caravans and motorhomes.